stiekel/hexo-theme-random/README.md

 If you

-* prefer to use big picture as background image
+* prefer to use fullscreen picture as background image
-* do NOT like show article except in post list
+* do NOT like show article abstract in post list
 * do NOT like use paginations in post list

 This theme seems to suit you.